AT4NI/Mini-Sumo/README.md

 ## Minisumo Robots
 - I7ACH1: Basic Minisumo with 4 opponent sensors and 1 Line sensor
-## PCB
+## PCB's
 - Main boards:
-  - **KETSINI: PCB designed for micro-sumo.*
+  - *KETSINI: PCB designed for micro-sumo.*

 ## Code
 - I7ach1: main code used for minisumo robot I7ach1 which uses a ESP32-C3 as the main board
-- K3TSINI: main code used for microsumo robot K3TSINI which uses a ESP32-C3 as the main controller
+- *K3TSINI: main code used for microsumo robot K3TSINI which uses a ESP32-C3 as the main controller*
 ## 3D Data
 - Robots
 	- I7ach1: main code used for minisumo robot I7ach1 which uses a ESP32-C3 as the main board
-	- K3TSINI: main code used for microsumo robot K3TSINI which uses a ESP32-C3 as the main controller
+	- *K3TSINI: main code used for microsumo robot K3TSINI which uses a ESP32-C3 as the main controller*

 # Software that I use
 The software I use, most of them are free license and easy to use.